-The Dartmouth Hitchcock Medical Center (DHMC) Psychology Internship Program provides high-quality clinical training and exposure to research opportunities for psychologists-in-training.
-The internship experience at DHMC is primarily geared toward enhancing interns' clinical knowledge and skill, and exposes its trainees to the conduct and use of psychological science to guide clinical services.
+The Dartmouth Psychology Internship Program provides high-quality clinical training and exposure to research opportunities for psychologists-in-training.
+The internship experience at Dartmouth Health is primarily geared toward enhancing interns' clinical knowledge and skill, and exposes its trainees to the conduct and use of psychological science to guide clinical services.
 We utilize a competencies-based approach to training wherein we equip our doctoral psychology interns with knowledge and skills in intervention, assessment, individual and cultural diversity, professional values and attitudes, ethics, research, communication and interpersonal skills, supervision, and consultation skills.
-Additionally, the DHMC Psychology Internship Program provides focused training in a domain or "track."
-At this time, the program provides focused training in the Adult Psychology Track, Child Psychology Track, Adult Neuropsychology Track, and Pediatric Neuropsychology Track.
+Additionally, the Dartmouth Psychology Internship Program provides focused training in a domain or "track."
+At this time, the program provides focused training in the Adult Psychology track, Child and Pediatric Psychology track, Adult Neuropsychology track, and Pediatric Neuropsychology track.

 |Does the program or institution require students, trainees, and/or staff (faculty) to comply with specific policies or practices related to the institution’s affiliation or purpose?
 Such policies or practices may include, but are not limited to, admissions, hiring, retention policies, and/or requirements for completion that express mission and values.||No|